 Using tech intentionally

 We should be just as intentional in how we use tech as we are with other areas of our lives.
 That’s what digital minimalism is all about.
-If we’ve decided to spring clean our house or kick a harmful habit, why shouldn’t we be just as vigilant with our digital activity?
+If we’ve decided to commit to a new resolution or kick a harmful habit, why shouldn’t we be just as vigilant with our digital activity?

 Maybe you have tried to do a digital clear out before – deleted certain apps from your phone, removed push notifications, or just put your phone on airplane mode for a bit.
 But digital minimalism isn’t something that you do once and are done with.
 Digital minimalism is a process: it’s not something you do; it’s something you continually practice.